7 Essential Skills Every Woman Should Master Before Tackling Class IV Whitewater

 - Uncovering BC's Hidden Gems: Top 5 Secluded Beaches for a Peaceful Sea Kayaking Experience with Your Family

 Accidents can happen even to the most experienced paddlers.
 Knowing how to swim in swift water is vital for personal safety.
 Learn techniques such as defensive swimming and aggressive swimming to navigate water obstacles and avoid hazards.
-Additionally, practice self-rescue techniques, such as using throw bags or reaching rescue equipment, to assist others in need.
-Knowledge of swiftwater swimming will provide you with the confidence and skills to react appropriately in emergency situations.
+Additionally, practice self‑rescue techniques, such as using throw bags or reaching rescue equipment, to assist others in need.
+Wearing a certified personal flotation device (PFD) and a protective helmet further enhances safety.

 Developing strong risk assessment and decision‑making skills is essential before taking on Class IV whitewater.
 Understand your own capabilities and limitations, and be honest about your skill level.
 Continually evaluate the risks associated with each rapid and make informed decisions about whether to run or portage.
 Assess the factors influencing the difficulty of the river, including water levels, weather conditions, and group dynamics.
 Being able to assess risks and make sound decisions is crucial for maintaining personal safety on the river.